Beyond Dirty Paper Coding for Multi-Antenna Broadcast Channel with Partial CSIT: A Rate-Splitting Approach: Introduction

 Looking backward, the problem has been to strive to apply techniques designed for perfect CSIT to scenarios with partial CSIT \cite{RSintro16bruno}.
 Indeed, multi-antenna in 4G and 5G have been fundamentally motivated by the assumption of perfect CSIT and their performance assessed in the presence of partial CSIT.
 This is reflected by the conventional approach used in the past 20 years that consists in identifying a communication theoretic channel, e.g. Multiple-Input Single-Output (MISO) Broadcast Channel (BC), characterize its fundamental limits, e.g. capacity region, identify the capacity-achieving strategy, e.g. Dirty Paper Coding (DPC), simplify the strategy, e.g. using linear precoding, and then incorporate partial CSIT and design robust precoders.
 This leads to the classical linear precoding framework where any residual interference is treated as noise at the receivers.
 This conventional approach is further illustrated in Fig. \ref{fig: conceptualFlow}(a).

 While the ability to provide highly accurate and up-to-date CSIT remains questionable, considerable effort has been devoted to improving the performance of those strategies in the presence of CSIT uncertainties.
 Unfortunately, such approaches have been shown partially disappointing (e.g. CoMP in 4G as discussed above) and it is conjectured that following the same path will increase the gap between theory and practice as the density of antennas increases.
 The caveat of this conventional approach is that the underlying communication strategies were motivated by perfect CSIT, and partial CSIT is brought into the picture only at the end of the design.
 The rationale why such a conventional approach has been extensively used is that, while the capacity of the multi-antenna (Gaussian) BC with perfect CSIT is known and achieved by DPC \cite{ZFandZFDPC2003,capacityRegion2006HW}, the capacity and the capacity-achieving strategy of the multi-antenna BC with imperfect CSIT remain unknown.
+However, such conventional approach may come with non-negligible performance loss.
+It has been shown in \cite{DPC2012NanLee, yang2005impact} that DPC is very sensitive to imperfect CSIT.
+As CSIT quality decreases, DPC region becomes much smaller.
+Below a certain threshold of CSIT quality, DPC region would be outperformed by Beamforming with Joing Decoding (BF--JD) strategy proposed in \cite{DPC2012NanLee} or even time-sharing \cite{yang2005impact} under the assumption of perfect Channel State Information at the Receivers (CSIR).